Auranis/HighDigitSAMs/README.md

 ### S-300PMU-1 (SA-20A Gargoyle) Complex
 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20A in the mission editor.
-The complex can also accommodate launchers for the 5V55RUD missiles.
 Now includes a truck-mounted 30N6 radar, 3D model by ERO.

 ### S-300PMU-2 (SA-20B Gargoyle) Complex